xceejay/docs.easyjitsi.com/easyjitsi/docs/jibri.md

 title: Configuration of Jibri For Recording
 ---

+NB: **This section assumes we have logged into our ssh server with the FQDN recorder.easyjitsi.com**

 We also need to configure Jitsi in order for it to find & allow Jibri to record conferences

 We do the following: